ISAITB/docs-itb-ta/source/profile/index.rst

   a legacy account that has not been :ref:`migrated to EU Login<login__roles__migrate>`.
 In all other cases the user will be displayed as **Active**.

+  Your organisations members (i.e. community administrators) are managed as part of your :ref:`community management screen<community__administrators>`.

 .. _manage_your_profile__edit_organisation:

 Edit your organisation's details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Editing the details of your organisation is possible through the editable fields relevant to your organisation's
 **short** and **full names**.
-In addition, if your community administrator has defined additional properties for
+In addition, if you have defined additional properties for your community's organisations
-its organisations you will also see here a **Show properties** checkbox to toggle the display of your organisation's
+you will also see here a **Show properties** checkbox to toggle the display of your organisation's
 additional information.

 .. figure:: ../screenshots/organisation_manage_admin_properties.PNG
   :align: center

 If this is checked you will see a list of these additional properties along with their currently configured values.
-Such properties can be simple texts, secret values (e.g. passwords) or files and, if supplied by your community
+Such properties can be simple texts, secret values (e.g. passwords) or files and, if you supplied by you, will display
-administrator, will display a help tooltip to understand their meaning.
+a help tooltip to understand their meaning.

 As an administrator you can view and edit these properties, depending on their type: